GPistre/musicflow/README.md

 # MusicFlow

-An interactive MIDI generation tool that uses natural language prompts to create music.
+An interactive MIDI generation tool that uses natural language prompts to create music with direct Ableton Live integration.

 ## Overview

 MusicFlow allows you to generate MIDI tracks for different parts of a song (drums, bass, lead, etc.) using natural language descriptions.
 For example, you can ask for "a funky 4/4 bassline with syncopation" or "a minimal techno kick pattern with occasional snares".

 Each track is generated separately and can be updated with new prompts, enabling an interactive music production experience.
+Generated tracks can be automatically loaded into Ableton Live for immediate playback and further production.

 ## Features